-The CA MUST ensure personnel assigned to Trusted Roles that are authorized to access or authenticate to CA Infrastructure and/or Network Equipment use unique authentication credentials created by or assigned to the authorized individual.
+The CA MUST ensure personnel assigned to Trusted Roles that are authorized to access or authenticate to CA Infrastructure and/or Network Equipment Certificate Systems or Root CA Systems use unique authentication credentials created by or assigned to the authorized individual.

-The CA SHOULD NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and/or Network Equipment.
-If group accounts or shared role credentials are used, the CA MUST be able to attribute each use to an approved activity; and an individual user or service account.
+The CA SHOULD NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and /or Network Equipment.
+Network Boundary Controls.

+If group accounts or shared role credentials are used, the CA MUST be able to attribute each use to\:

+- 1. an approved activity; and \ - 2. an individual user or service account.